Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 </pre>

 In my case the array is located on md127 and uses Intel Matrix Storage Manager (imsm).
-Now we generate the file that `mdadm` will use to assemble the array on boot.
+Now generate the file that `mdadm` will use to assemble the array on boot.

 <pre>
 mdadm -I -e imsm /dev/<b>md127</b>
 mdadm --examine --scan >> /mnt/etc/mdadm.conf
 </pre>

-Now, we need to enable `mdadm` uppon boot in order to assemble the RAID array.
+Now enable `mdadm` uppon boot in order to assemble the RAID array.

 <pre>
 nano /etc/mkinitcpio.conf